Other Vehicle Registrations in NebraskaPage Overview

 If you purchased your ATV new after January 1, 2004, you must title it.
 If you purchased it before that, titling is optional.
 Considering the title proves you own the ATV, it's a good idea to go ahead and have it titled.

-- Two wheels not more than 14 inches in diameter
+- 2 wheels totaling less than 14 inches in diameter.

-- Have less than 45 ccs of engine capacity
+- Less than 45 cc of engine capacity.

 They are also any other two-wheeled vehicle intended for off-roading.